 1. Wash your hands.

-2. Clean tweezers by boiling them or by pouring antiseptic solution (eg, isopropyl alcohol) over them.
+2. Clean tweezers by pouring antiseptic solution (eg, isopropyl alcohol) over them.

-3. With tweezers, grasp the tick as close to its head or mouth as possible, and pull it straight out with a slow and steady motion.
+3. With the cleaned tweezers, grasp the tick as close to its head or mouth as possible, and pull it straight out with a slow and steady motion.
 Be careful not to leave the head embedded in the skin, and make sure all parts of the tick are completely removed.
-Note: Be sure to not twist the tick body as you pull it out.

 4. Wash the area completely with soap and water.

-After the tick has been completely removed, watch for approximately the next few weeks for signs of infection or illness, particularly if the tick was likely attached for over 24 hours.
-(See When To Seek Medical Care.)
+After the tick has been completely removed, watch over the next few weeks for signs of infection or illness, particularly if the tick may have been attached for over 24 hours.

 Prevention

-The most important thing to consider regarding ticks is that prevention of tick bites is key.
-While in wooded areas, tall grass, or brush, consider doing the following:
+The most important consideration regarding ticks is prevention of tick bites.
+While in wooded areas, tall grass, or brush, be sure to:

 • Wear long pants and long sleeves.